Skip menu

 christmas markets bolzano

-Just 35 kilometers from the Merano Christmas markets, you can visit the many stalls of the Bolzano Christmas markets.
+Just 35 kilometres from the Merano Christmas markets, you can visit the many stalls of the Bolzano Christmas markets, from 24 November 2023 to 6 January 2024.

-Prepare to be overwhelmed by the scent of cinnamon, homemade desserts and traditional mulled wine.
-And again, all in the surrounds of typical wooden chalet huts and festively decorated fir trees.
+Prepare to be overwhelmed by the scent of cinnamon, homemade cakes and traditional mulled wine.
+There are also little wooden houses and festively decorated fir trees.

 Trento Christmas Markets